SoraFujin/Sorting-Algorithms/README.md

 cd Sorting-Algorithms

 ## Compile the Java files:
-javac Main.java BubbleSort.java RadixSort.java SelectionSort.java CountingSort.java InsertionSort.java QuickSort.java
+javac Main.java BubbleSort.java RadixSort.java SelectionSort.java CountingSort.java InsertionSort.java QuickSort.java <br>
-or using the Makefile.sh it will automatically compile the files and add them to a dir called out Run the Main class: make run CLASS=com.sort.main.Main
+or using the Makefile.sh it will automatically compile the files and add them to a dir called out <br>

+## Run the Main class:
+make run CLASS=com.sort.main.Main

 ## Contributing